rcmadden/notes/README.md

 # notes
-Collection of notes from courses for easy reference.
+Collection of notes from programming books and courses for easy reference.